-Supervision groups are typically available for the following groups (but check with the relevant faculty member as course offerings may be affected by other faculty commitments):
+Supervision groups with UH Faculty are typically available for the following groups (but check with the relevant faculty member as course offerings may be affected by other faculty commitments):

 Dr. John Vincent (PRSC): beginners and advanced students - vertical supervision opportunities for advanced students; adult focused.